oasis-tcs/openc2-oc2ls/oc2ls.md

 | 1001 | **extension_unr** | Unr-Target | 1 | Targets defined in an Unregistered extension profile |
 | 1024 | **slpf** | slpf:Target | 1 | **Example Target Extension**: Targets defined in the Stateless Packet Filter profile |

-The following targets are under consideration for use in future versions of the Language Specification.
-Implementers may use these targets with the understanding that they may not be in future versions of the language.

-* directory
-* disk
-* disk_partition
-* email_message
-* memory
-* software
-* user_account
-* user_session
-* volume
-* windows_registry_key
-* x509_certificate

 **Usage Requirements:**

 * The TARGET field in an OpenC2 Command MUST contain exactly one type of target (e.g. ip_addr).